The following is an older post that explains how this blog started.

 Becoming part of the blogosphere has been a gradual process for me.
 Let me tell you a little about my journey.

 It actually started with an experience I had while taking part in a Facebook group.
 When a conversation started with someone asking for opinions on a hypothetical situation, it soon became clear that all views were welcome except for Christian.
 I was shocked at the level of hostility toward the few of us who answered from a Christian viewpoint.
-Understandably, as a result of this hateful attack, a few people left the group.
+Understandably, as a result of this event, a few people left the group.
 I prayed about it and believe that God wanted me to stay and be a light in the group.

 Partly due to the unpleasant experience, I came to the realization that today’s public forum is online and as a follower of Jesus I need to be there.